product-video-clip-still2.png

 Beneficial Fungi

 Think of beneficial fungi as the underground support system for plants.
-Mycorrhizal fungi team up with roots to help plants absorb nutrients, while decomposer fungi break down residues, build humus, and enrich the soil.
-They’re nature’s recyclers and plant bodyguards all in one!
+Mycorrhizal fungi team up with roots to help plants absorb nutrients, while saprotrophic fungi break down residues, build humus, and enrich the soil.
+They’re nature’s recyclers and plant partners all in one!

 Microscopic view of Actinophrys sol, a type of heliozoan, showing round cell structure with radial pseudopodia.